Home

 • Pencil – For writing in journals and sketching

-• Warm Jacket/Sweater – Layers are important for the changing coastal weather
+• Warm Jacket / Sweater – Layers are important for the changing coastal weather

 • Rain gear as needed – Be prepared so you’ll stay as dry and active, and as safe and possible

-For Teachers (Ross Managers) –
+For Teachers –

 • ALL signed Liability Release Forms (media portion optional) – Hand in to ELP Instructor